zeden078653/rag-powered-ai-assistant/README.md

 ## 💡 Why This Project Matters

-This demonstrates practical GenAI applications in education - exactly what Coding Ninjas is building.
-It shows understanding of:
 - RAG pipelines for knowledge retrieval
 - LLM integration for educational content
 - User-centric design for learners